Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

 \subsubsection{Refined Graph Neural Network (RGNN)}

-To utilize the extracted structure information and mine the high-order information, we construct the RGNN.
-It aims to learn better item representations by injecting \textit{item-item} affinities into the embedding process.
-Specifically, through propagating the item representation from its neighbors, the item can aggregate the information within the first-order neighborhood.
-Additionally, RGNN can reduce the loss of important information during node aggregation to achieve efficient injection of structure information.
-By stacking multiple RGNN layers, the high-order relationships can be captured.

-Technically, the input of RGNN is the item graph $\mathcal{G}^{m}$ and the ID embedding matrix $X_{\mathcal{I}}$.
-The output of RGNN is the extra regularization term and an enhanced item representation matrix.
+To utilize the extracted structural information and capture higher-order relationships, we design the Refined Graph Neural Network (RGNN) to enhance item representations by embedding \textit{item-item} affinities within the representation learning process.
+Specifically, RGNN enables each item to aggregate information from its first-order neighbors by propagating representations from connected items.
+This mechanism minimizes critical information loss during node aggregation, thereby supporting efficient embedding of structural information.
+By stacking multiple RGNN layers, the model effectively captures high-order relationships.
+Basically, RGNN operates on the item graph $\mathcal{G}^{m}$ and the ID embedding matrix $X_{\mathcal{I}}$, generating an enhanced item representation matrix alongside a regularization term.

-To begin with, the most basic ability that RGNN needs to achieve is message passing and aggregation.
-Inspired by He \emph{et al.}~\cite{LightGCN_he2020lightgcn}, in RGNN, we employ simple message passing and aggregation without feature transformation and non-linear activations.
+The primary objective of RGNN is to perform message passing and aggregation.
+Inspired by He \emph{et al.}~\cite{LightGCN_he2020lightgcn}, RGNN adopts a streamlined approach to message passing and aggregation, deliberately excluding feature transformations and non-linear activations to ensure computational efficiency.